-Audiometry is routinely performed by the ENT doctor or hearing care professional during your hearing assessment.
+Audiometry is routinely performed by the audiologist or hearing care professional during your hearing assessment.
 There are two types of audiometry: the tonal that is used to measure your sensitivity to different types of sound to assess your level of hearing loss according to the frequencies; and the voice that evaluates your ability to understand speech.

 During your complimentary hearing assessment in an Amplifon clinic, the Audiologist/ Hearing care professional measures your sensitivity to different sound frequencies to obtain the curve of your hearing.
 This auditory examination is called tonal audiometry and the curve obtained at the end of this test is an audiogram.
 Depending on the result of your hearing test, our Audiologist/ Hearing care professional can assess your level of hearing loss.
 The audiogram shows your hearing threshold: you have normal hearing if your threshold is between 0 and 25 dB.